 One dead, three injured after shooting inside El Paso mall

-One person was killed and three people were injured after gunfire erupted inside an El Paso mall, authorities said Wednesday, Feb.
-15.
+One person was killed and three people were injured after gunfire erupted inside a mall in El Paso, Texas, authorities said Wednesday.

-One suspected shooter is in custody, and a second possible suspect was at large, El Paso Police Sgt.
-Robert Gomez told reporters outside Cielo Vista Mall.
+Two people were taken into custody in the shooting at Cielo Vista Mall, interim El Paso Police Chief Peter Pacillas told reporters.

 The mall is next to the Walmart where a gunman killed 23 people and injured 22 in 2019.

+A second person also identified as a male was taken into custody later, he said.

+Pacillas did not provide additional details about them or say what charges they could face.
+A motive remains unclear.

-Authorities responded to reports of a shooting at 5:10 p.m., Gomez said.
-The reports came from the mall’s food court, the El Paso Police Department said on Twitter.
+Reports of gunfire came from the mall's food court, police said on Twitter.

 Two of the wounded victims were in critical condition, according to Ryan Mielke, a spokesman for University Medical Center of El Paso.